Multi-Structural Games and Number of Quantifiers: Game based proof of Lemma

 \section{Game based proof of Lemma~\ref{lemma:g_underline_of_4}}

-\begin{proof} [Proof of Lemma~\ref{lemma:g_underline_of_4} via Games] We first consider the $10$ \vs $9$ base case.
-Spoiler will play first by playing the central element, $L(5)$, on the $L$ side.
-We presume WLOG that Duplicator plays all possible moves on the $B$ side.
+\begin{proof} [Proof of Lemma~\ref{lemma:g_underline_of_4} via Games] We first consider the singleton $10$ \vs $9$ base case.
+We later consider the case where $|L| < 9$, followed by $|B| > 10$, and lastly the case of many linear orders $\mathcal B = \{B_i\}, \mathcal L = \{L_j\}$, of sizes $|B_i| \geq 10, |L_j| \leq 9$.
+In the $10$ \vs $9$ game, Spoiler will play first by playing the central element, $L(5)$, on the $L$ side.
+Without loss of generality, Duplicator then plays all possible moves on the $B$ side.
 See Figure \ref{fig:10_vs_9_counter_move1} for an illustration.

 Since there are $10$ elements on each board on the $B$ side, there will necessarily be more elements on one side or the other of any move on any particular board.
 Refer to the side that has more elements as the ``long side'' and the side with fewer elements as the ``short side.''
 Spoiler will now make his 2nd round moves on $B$, playing as close as he can to the middle of the long side of every board.
 Since there are at least $5$ elements on the long side of every board, there will necessarily be at least two unplayed elements to either side of Spoiler's 2nd round move on the long side of each board.
 See Figure \ref{fig:10_vs_9_counter_move2_spoiler}.